projectitis/ZX2D10GE01R-V4848-PIO/readme.md

 Simple example ZX2D10GE01R-V4848 for Arduino and PlatformIO

-Displays two buttons on the screen.
+Displays two buttons on the screen using LVGL.

-Select button using the ring (digital encoder).
+- Select button using the ring (digital encoder).
-Press the button to increase the count on the button.
+- Press the button to increase the count on the button.

 Cobbled together from: